winkm89/osfavorites/README.md

 # osfavorites
-A simple curated list of useful/great open source projects.
+A simple curated list of useful/great open source software projects.
 Alphabetical sorted.
 Not more that 5 pojects for each category.

 ### Business Intelligence / Data Mining
 * [KNIME](https://www.knime.com/) - A popular open source data analytics, reporting and integration platform